GouravKr128/Stream_Processing_Pipeline_with_SCD_Type_2_Implementation/README.md

 <br>

 ### **Overview**
+   - This project implements a real-time streaming pipeline that ingests high-velocity hospital admission data via Azure Event Hubs and processes it using Spark Structured Streaming on Databricks.
-   - This project implements a robust, end-to-end data engineering pipeline for hospital admission data.
-It captures real-time patient events, cleanses "dirty" data, and maintains a historical record of patient attributes using Slowly Changing Dimensions (SCD) Type 2.
+   - It captures real-time patient events, cleanses "dirty" data, and maintains a historical record of patient attributes using Slowly Changing Dimensions (SCD) Type 2.
    - The architecture follows the Medallion Design Pattern, ensuring data progresses from raw events to high-quality, analytics-ready tables in a Star Schema.

 ### **Tech Stack**